valascus/Laravel-FCM/README.md

 Laravel-FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).

+UPDATE: Migrate from legacy FCM APIs to HTTP v1

 It currently **only supports HTTP protocol** for :

 - sending a downstream message to one or multiple devices